-The tables below show the range of penalties that the Academic Malpractice Committee will normally recommend to the Board of Examiners If a student has had a previous offence, the penalty imposed on a second offence will reflect this and be more severe.
+The table below shows the range of penalties that the Academic Malpractice Committee will normally recommend to the Board of Examiners If a student has had a previous offence, the penalty imposed on a second offence will reflect this and be more severe.
 All proven cases of a "third offence" or more are normally treated automatically as grounds for termination of studentship.
 Students under these circumstances would still have the usual rights of appeal.

-Criteria Low level (1) Medium level (2) High level (3) Experience of For example: first For example: students in For example: experienced student: relates to the year student; subsequent year(s) of or final year student; expectation that the course but not final year; student should be cultural considerations student is expected to fully aware of the and/or mitigating student has knowledge of understand and seriousness of their circumstances; academic malpractice; demonstrate academic actions no previous academic previous level 1 case integrity; malpractice offences detected previous level 2 or level 3 maipractice offences detected case detected Nature of academic For example: For example: failure For example: fabricated malpractice referencing or to reference and/or cite references or citations; attribution of work is sources; , not clear or is whole works copied from inadequate or has copying segments of other students or other published numerous errors; students' work or segments or unpublished sources; of work written by another inappropriate person; purchased assignment or paraphrasing assignment largely written copying fragments of by another person material from websites, book or other publication book or other publication Extent of academic For example: few For example: two or three For example: significant malpractice sentences, one paragraphs or a segment of appropriation of idea or paragraph; work; artistic work; NA JULI I Multiple pages or sections Intent of student to For example: For example: plagiarism of text copied For example: plagiarism cheat by academic plagiarism and/or appears as the result of appears deliberate and malpractice collusion appears negligence; planned; unintentional or due to 1109.1901100, , p.s lack of knowledge; intent to cheat is probable intent to cheat is evident ] but cannot be substantiated and can be substantiated, intent to cheat is e.g. use of an Essay Mill. unlikely or doubtful -
+Criteria Low level (1) Medium level (2) High level (3) Experience of For example: first For example: students in For example: experienced student: relates to the year student; subsequent year(s) of or final year student; expectation that the course but not final year; student should be cultural considerations student is expected to fully aware of the and/or mitigating student has knowledge of understand and seriousness of their actions circumstances; academic malpractice; demonstrate academic integrity; no previous academic previous level 1 case malpractice offences detected previous level 2 or level 3 case detected Nature of academic For example: For example: failure For example: fabricated malpractice referencing or attribution of work is to reference and/or cite sources; references or citations; not clear or is whole works copied from inadequate or has copying segments of other students or other published numerous errors; students' work or segments of work written by another or unpublished sources; inappropriate person; purchased assignment or paraphrasing assignment largely written copying fragments of by another person material from websites, book or other publication Extent of academic For example: few For example: two or three For example: significant malpractice sentences, one paragraph; paragraphs or a segment of work; appropriation of idea or artistic work; Multiple pages or sections of text copied Intent of student to For example: For example: plagiarism For example: plagiarism cheat by academic plagiarism and/or appears as the result of appears deliberate and malpractice collusion appears negligence; planned; unintentional or due to lack of knowledge; intent to cheat is probable intent to cheat is evident but cannot be substantiated and can be substantiated, intent to cheat is e.g. use of an Essay Mill. unlikely or doubtful